As I write this, I am in the final month of Q4 2020. So, I wanted to talk about my first Q4 with KDP self publishing, which was in 2019.

 My best month to date has just occurred in November 2020, when I made over $4000.

-I write this in December, so I will update it when that’s known, (you can always remind me if I don’t!).
+I write this in December, so I will update it when that’s known.

 I’d love to say that I worked solidly during 2020 and was super motivated, organised and focused on building my income….

-While, I certainly had my moments, I also did struggle to stay focused this year.
+While, I certainly had my moments, I also did struggle to stay focused.

 It was just a weird year wasn’t it? – I spent several months home schooling and I was thrown out of my routine.

 I also used to quite like to work in coffee shops, (where I seem to get far much work done)….
-Which I was unable to do so frequently.
+Which I was unable to do.

 Nevertheless, as we head into December, I have around 450 books.
 So, I must have found that time somewhere to create and upload books this year!